 The Centers for Medicare and Medicaid Services (CMS) website has several cost reporting resources, which have been the best options for professionals seeking information about cost reports — until now.

-Kraft Healthcare Consulting’s Scott Mertie and Katie Reid teamed up with the American Institute of Healthcare Compliance (AIHC) to create a specialized training program recommended for CFOs, accounting staff, revenue cycle professionals, reimbursement professionals, and any other employees tasked with gathering information for cost reports at a healthcare organization.
+Kraft Healthcare Consulting’s Scott Mertie teamed up with the American Institute of Healthcare Compliance (AIHC) to create a specialized training program recommended for CFOs, accounting staff, revenue cycle professionals, reimbursement professionals, and any other employees tasked with gathering information for cost reports at a healthcare organization.
 The program is also the first of its kind to offer a credentialing option specifically for cost reporting proficiency — the certified cost report specialist (CCRS) designation.